baggy2797/LLM-OpenAI-Selenium-ecommerce/README.md

 > "Search for matte lipstick and add the first product to the cart."

-This instruction is parsed by the LLM and executed step-by-step on the [TIRA Beauty](https://www.tirabeauty.com) website or any compatible e-commerce site.
+This instruction is parsed by the LLM and executed step-by-step on the e-Commerce website or any compatible e-commerce site.

 ---